-The Airy function is the first in a series of special functions associated to singularities of type $A_k$, for $k\geq 2$.
+The Airy function is the first in a series of special functions associated to singularities of type $A_k$.
 The {\it generalized Airy function of order $k$} is defined as

 the integral is improper (converges in the limit but not absolutely).
 For $k=2$ we recover the Airy function: $Ai_2(y)=(2\pi)\mathsf{Ai}(y)$.
-In general, the order $k$ Airy function governs the asymptotic behavior of oscillatory integrals whose phase functions have $A_k$ type singularities.
+In general, the Airy function of order $k$ governs the asymptotic behavior of families of oscillatory integrals whose phase functions have $A_k$ type singularities.
 For more information on generalized Airy functions we refer the reader to \cite[\S 7.9]{G-S}.

 In this section we shall be interested in cusp singularities.
-The order $3$ Airy function bears a special name: one calls
+The Airy function of order $3$ bears a special name: one calls

 the {\it Pearcey function}.
 It was first introduced (and numerically computed) in \cite{Pe}.
+Below we shall need the fact that

-Unlike the Airy function $\mathsf{Ai}(y)$, the Pearcey function (and indeed all higher order Airy functions) is a complex valued function.
-The phase function
+Note that unlike the Airy function $\mathsf{Ai}(y)$, the Pearcey function (and indeed all higher order Airy functions) is a complex valued function.